Adapter Configuration

 plugins

-Extra esbuild plugins applied to the source-code esbuild context — the one that bundles your exposed modules and their local source files.
+Extra esbuild plugins.
+They are applied to both esbuild contexts — the source-code bundle (your exposed modules and their local source files) and the node-modules bundle (shared dependencies).
 Use it for the usual esbuild extensions: Sass, CSS modules, SVGR, a GraphQL loader, etc.

 import { sassPlugin } from 'esbuild-sass-plugin';